deic-dk/kubernetes_backend/README.md

 The dependency graph must be acyclic, so e.g. the managed module cannot import the podcreator module for testing.
 Instead, it imports testingutil to make http requests to ./main running on localhost to create the pods, then tests functions within its scope on the running pods.

+#### Goroutine leaks

+The util.ReadyChannel type was carefully written to avoid causing goroutine leaks (instances of a goroutine that never terminates despite no longer being needed).
+The unit tests ensure that this is the case by running `goleak.VerifyTestMain`, which checks whether there are any unterminated goroutines after all the tests have finished running.
+In order to avoid this catching a ReadyChannel whose timeout just hasn't finished, a test was added to sleep for long enough to avoid this.
+Note that if you run only some of the tests in the test suite (`go test -run TestCreatePod`), it will check for still-running goroutines without having let ReadyChannels time out, which should not alarm you.

 ## Configuration